Close

 Wrongful conviction

-Other legal advocates choose to assist those who have been wrongly convicted of a crime to try and prove their innocence.
-In these instances, law students will typically be supervised by a law professor and take on the case as part of their law school education and training.
+In these instances, law and legal studies students will typically be supervised by a law professor and take on the case as part of their law school education and training.

 Disability advocacy